n-mam/cpp-npl/README.md

       std::cout << "Download completed\n";
     return true;
   }, "bootstrap-vcpkg.bat");

   /**
    * File upload.
 The lambda argument is an input callback which is invoked
    * multiple times with chunks of file data.
-Returning false from this
+Returning false from this callback
-   * callback indicates that there is no more file data to be uploded.
+   * completes the file upload indicating that there is no more file data to be uploded.
    */
   ftp->Upload([](char **b, size_t *n) {
     *b = "This is file data.";
     *n = strlen("This is file data.");
     return false;
   }, "y.txt");

   /**
    * Gets the current directory
    */